Having a clear picture of what you want from owning a bed and breakfast will help you determine if the trade-offs still make it worthwhile

 If your projection the amount of money you planned to generate from the bed and breakfast is off, you won’t know why.
 In my case, I surpassed my first year’s revenue projections and was able to make as much revenue as the other well-known B&Bs in the area – without having an established reputation.
 This meant that I knew I had a pretty good chance of being successful in the long-term., so I went ahead and made the next major investment in the property – replacing all the windows in the house.

-If you need help with some of the stages and questions you need to be asking yourself, I rRecommend you listen to the free recording “3 questions everyone who wants to own a B&B asks – or should” (Button on home page of web site)
+If you need help with some of the stages and questions you need to be asking yourself, I recommend you download the free e-book ”3 Questions Everyone Who Wants to Own a Bed and Breakfast Asks – or Should” and complete the exercises.

-If you are ready to move forward and want my guidance to help you with your current stage, please check out the courses I offer.
+If you are ready to move forward and want my guidance to help you with your current stage, please check out the “Design Your Dream B&B” System.